Deep sea sport fishing off of Providenciales with Catchin' Caicos.

 Fishing supplies at Walkin Marine, Providenciales.

-Reef and bottom fishing is a great water sport that the entire family can enjoy.
+Reef and bottom fishing is a great water sport that the entire family can enjoy, and previous fishing experience is typically not required.

-Many of the common catches are great for eating (and make a perfect dinner to end the day!), and include red snapper, mutton snapper, gray snapper, Nassau grouper, and yellowtail and jacks.
+Many of the common catches are great for eating, and include red snapper, mutton snapper, gray snapper, Nassau grouper, and yellowtail and jacks.

-When reef fishing on an excursion, it’s common to anchor near a viable site either near a reef on in one of the channels between cays and simply cast the lines overboard.
+When reef fishing on an excursion, it’s common to anchor near a viable site either near a reef or in one of the channels between cays and simply cast the lines overboard.

 Choosing a Turks and Caicos Fishing Charter